programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 Now retrieve only the subset of essays that are in the proposal genre and get the top words that have been tagged as "DATE in these essays and append them to a list.
 The majority are standard 4-digit dates, as well as an instance of 'al'; though further analysis is certainly needed to confirm, these date entities seem to indicate citation references are occuring; this fits in with the expectations of the genre, which require references to prior scholarship to justify the student's proposed claim.

-{% figure.html filename="CORPUS-ANALYSIS-WITH-SPACY25.png" caption="Figure 25: Top 10 words identified as dates in Proposals papers" %}
+{% include figure.html filename="CORPUS-ANALYSIS-WITH-SPACY25.png" caption="Figure 25: Top 10 words identified as dates in Proposals papers" %}

 Let's contrast this with the top "DATE" entities in Critique/Evaluation papers.

-{% figure.html filename="CORPUS-ANALYSIS-WITH-SPACY26.png" caption="Figure 26: Top 10 words identified as dates in Critique/Evaluation papers" %}
+{% include figure.html filename="CORPUS-ANALYSIS-WITH-SPACY26.png" caption="Figure 26: Top 10 words identified as dates in Critique/Evaluation papers" %}

 Here, only three of the top dates tagged are words, and the rest are noun references to relative dates or periods.
 This too may indicate genre conventions such as providing context and/or centering an argument in relative space and time.
 Future research could analyze chains of named entities (and parts of speech) to get a better understanding of how these features work together to indicate larger rhetorical efforts.